 2.6.2 Modification of Nonconsole Device Addresses

 To modify the address of a nonconsole device, follow this procedure:

-1. Obtain the DCB address from the library loader map of starter system.
+Obtain the DCB address of the device from the library loader map of the starter system.
 Each DCB in the system has an address specified on the map.